Back to Top

-Oregon-based carriers operating vehicles interstate use Schedule A, the International Registration Plan and Fuel Tax Agreement Application Combined, to apply for a new account, create a new fleet or for renewal.
-They use Schedule R for establishing Oregon proof of residency.
-They also use Oregon IRP Mileage Schedule B when setting up a new account, Schedule C when adding new trucks to an established account or fleet, and 2013 Schedule G / 2014 Schedule G for average mileage that an Oregon-based vehicle operates in a year.
+Oregon-based carriers operating vehicles interstate use Schedule A, the International Registration Plan and Fuel Tax Agreement Application Combined, to apply for a new account, create a new fleet or for annual renewal.
+Carriers may use Schedule R for establishing Oregon proof of residency.
+IRP carriers also need to use Oregon IRP Mileage 2015 Schedule B to identify operations and the 2015 Schedule C to identify vehicle weights.
 Prorate registration is handled over-the-counter by appointment only at Salem Headquarters or the Portland Bridge Jantzen Beach office.

 For more information, visit the IRP Web Site or check out the Oregon Motor Carrier Registration and Tax Manual.

 Oregon-based carriers operating interstate use Form 735-9908 and pay an annual fee to join the International Fuel Tax Agreement (IFTA).
 The annual fee ranges from $280 to $575 depending on the number of trucks the Oregon carrier elects to operate under IFTA.
 Once the fee is paid, Oregon issues an IFTA license that allows the carrier to operate in any number of states and submit one report to MCTD showing the fuel taxes paid in those states.
 Carriers use Form 735-9740 to file their IFTA Tax Return on a quarterly basis (see instructions on pages 3 and 4 of the form).
 Oregon allocates the fuel taxes to the various states and audits the carrier´s report for accuracy (visit the Forms and Tables page for the latest fuel tax rates.)